 The VEC Helper browser extension for Chrome solves site-loading issues for which customers now rely on the Target Enhanced Experience Composer or third-party extensions, such as Requestly.

 All iframe busting headers, such as X-Frame-Options and Content-Security-Policy, are implicitly removed from the website.
-There is no more need to create complicated Requestly rules to do this.
+There is no more need to create complicated Requestly rules.

 Mobile viewports are supported even without the Enhanced Experience Composer (EEC).